bentwnghk/speakAI/description.md

   <strong>Mr.🆖 SpeakAI 🗣️</strong>
 </p>
 <p style="text-align:center; font-size: 1em;">
-  <strong>🪄 Turn documents (text, Word, PDF, image) and websites into professional podcasts with one click ✨ Convert your content into engaging podcast-like conversations that capture and hold attention, while keeping every key insight 💡 Great for transforming lengthy articles and educational content into audio discussions for auditory learning on the go</strong>
+  <strong>🪄 Turn documents (text, Word, PDF, image) and websites into high-quality audio with one click. ✨ Convert articles, stories, and other content into clear speech for easy listening. 💡 Ideal for students to practice listening and speaking skills by turning any text into natural-sounding audio.</strong>
 </p>